 What are the Best Ways to Treat Addiction and Mental Illness?

-Treating a co-occuring disorder is more complicated than treating an addiction or mental illness on its own.
+Treating a co-occurring disorder is more complicated than treating addiction or mental illness on its own.
 There are two conditions present, which means each one requires its own attention and treatment plan.
 The good news is that you can work on both recoveries at the same time.
-In fact, many of the treatments that work for addiction also work for mental illness, and vice versa.
+In fact, many of the Treatments that Work for Addiction also Work for Mental Illness, and vice versa.

 Here are some of the best treatment options for a co-occurring disorder:

-- Talk therapy.
-Individual, group and family counseling can help you understand the root cause of your pain.
+- Talk Therapy.
+Individual, group and family counseling therapies can help you understand the root cause of your pain.
 Oftentimes, people find that it’s a traumatic experience that led to their pain and suffering and the need for self-medication.

 - Medication.
 Mental health problems often require medication.
 These medications will decrease your symptoms and the need to self-medicate with harmful substances.